Sun Exposure — When Is It Too Much?

 The amount of antioxidants you get from your diet plays a major role in how you effectively avoid sunburn.
 The more antioxidants you have in your skin, the lower your risk of getting burned.
 They act as an internal type of sunscreen and allow you to maximize your sun exposure while minimizing the risks.

 Vitamins A and C are also important – your cells use them to regulate both light absorption and protection against sun overexposure.
-These too are included in Oxylent, and the absorption of the antioxidants is significantly improved when taking Accelerated Silver.
+These two are included in Oxylent.

 Feel free to email me your questions at firstname.lastname@example.org